diiq/oyoy/README.md

 Oyster is a programming language.
-It's heavily lisp-influenced (though it becomes less lisp-like with each iteration in it's production).
+It's heavily lisp-influenced (though it becomes less lisp-like with each iteration in its production).

 This particular project is an attempt at producting an interpreter for Oyster in RPython, for translation and JIT-generation by pypy.